sjneph/satfactor/README.md

 This project has 2 main purposes:
 1) Convert the problem and factor an integer of interest!
-2) Quickly create either a solvable or unsolvable SATISFIABILITY problem, whose difficulty is easily controlled by the creater.
+2) Quickly create either a solvable or an unsolvable SATISFIABILITY problem, whose difficulty is easily controlled by the creater.

 o To create an unsolvable SATISFIABILITY problem, simply encode a prime number.
 o To create more difficult but solvable SATISFIABILITY problems, choose larger composite numbers with fewer factors.